Book I, Ch. 2— The Werelight (& other spells)

 Nala smiled, and shrugged.
 Rather than answer, she took a gulp and put a little hop in her step.

-There was yellow light, too, from the moon, descending to the clouds, to the edges of all things.
+There were other colours, too.
+There was yellow light from the moon, descending to the clouds, to the edges of all things.

 Nala imagined that she could feel the moon’s light, illuminating each of her own shape’s edges.
-The moon was her favorite of all the goddesses, in all the old stories.
+The moon was her favourite of all the goddesses, in all the old stories.

 The stars were out, but those endless pale twinkles gave no light at all.
 Not really.
 What light did make it down was a whisper of blue, a distant note beneath a tapestry of purple and gold.